richeyrose/make-tile/docs/index.md

 ## Exporting
 MakeTile treats 1 Blender unit (one grid square) as 1 inch or cm because of how the tile generators work.
 Because this is a different default scale to other 3D programs you need to rescale objects on export for them to print at the correct size.
 Because of this you shouldn't use **File** > **Export** > **STL** but instead use MakeTile's built in exporter which will rescale your tiles and more besides.
 You can choose which units your exported tiles will be in using the **Units** drop down menu.
 By default this is inches, which is what the OpenLOCK system uses.

+**Export Tile** will export all tiles you have selected. **Export Active Object** will only export the last object you have selected.

+**Export Subdivisions** is the number of times the tile will be subdivided after being made 3D.

 ![Export Panel](images/ExportPanel.png)

 ## Random Variants